-It’s no surprise that little hands love to touch and explore the world around them…whether they are allowed or not!
+It’s no surprise that little hands love to touch and explore the world around them!
 Toddler sensory play is so important to help little ones experiment with different textures in their world.
 Our snowflake sensory tub and sensory bottles have been a hit year after year.

 Why Is Sensory Play Important?